SimonDosda/SimonDosda.github.io/_posts/2021-06-23-blog-github-pages-3-content.markdown

 ---
 ```

-GitHub Pages allows you to easily loop on your public repositories, as they are accessible from the variable `site.github.public_repositories`. *Jekyll* uses [liquid template](https://jekyllrb.com/docs/liquid/) to manage variables and statements.
+GitHub Pages allows you to easily loop on your public repositories, as they are accessible from the variable `site.github.public_repositories`. *Jekyll* uses [Liquid templating language](https://jekyllrb.com/docs/liquid/) to manage variables and statements.
 It allows us to loop over our repositories.

-I only display repositories that are not forked and contains topics, but feel free to use your own conditions.
+To filter on my most interesting repositories, I only display repositories that are not forked and contain topics.
+Feel free to use the conditions that suit you the best.

-I then display the repository name as a linked title, the description, the list of topics and the date it was last updated.
+I then display the repository name as a linked title, its description, list of topics and last update date.

 Here is the code and the result.

+{% raw %}
 ```markdown
 {% for repo in site.github.public_repositories %}